ScionFL: Efficient and Robust Secure Quantized Aggregation: Introduction

 In terms of~\emph{resource efficiency} of plain~FL, clients have to send parameter updates~(also known as {\em gradients}), which typically consist of thousands or millions of coordinates with one floating point number per coordinate.
 For cross-device~FL involving mobile clients with limited upload bandwidth, this quickly becomes infeasible when dealing with increasingly large model architectures, where gradients consist of millions of coordinates.
 Therefore, quantization schemes that exploit the noise resiliency of gradient-based~FL methods~(e.g., federated averaging~\cite{PMLR:McMahanMRHA17}) have been proposed to significantly compress client updates~(typically replacing the representation of each coordinate by a single bit, instead of a~32-bit floating point number), e.g., \cite{ICML:SureshYKM17, ARXIV:CKMT18, nips:VargaftikBPMBM21, nips:AlistarhH0KKR18,icalp:BasatMV21,ICML:BernsteinWAA18,interspeech:SeideFDLY14}.

-Unfortunately, so far the~ML and security research communities have mostly worked individually on optimizing FL in terms of secure aggregation for privacy and quantization for resource efficiency.
-One of the very few exceptions is a work~\cite{icml:ChenCKS22} that combines the~SegAgg approach with sketching~\cite{icml:RothchildPUISB020} for compression of gradients.
-Besides the mentioned disadvantage of~SegAgg, their work considers only a single compression method.
-However, due to the trade-offs between accuracy and computational efficiency provided by different forms of quantization, which become especially relevant for gradients with millions of coordinates, it is important to have a modular approach.
+Unfortunately, so far the~ML community has worked on optimizing FL for resource efficiency, while the security community has separately worked on optimizing secure aggregation for privacy.
+One of the very few exceptions is a work~\cite{icml:ChenCKS22} that combines~SecAgg with sketching~\cite{icml:RothchildPUISB020} to compress gradients.
+Besides the mentioned disadvantages of~SecAgg, their work considers only one compression method.
+However, because of the trade-offs between accuracy and computational efficiency offered by various forms of quantization, which become particularly relevant for gradients with millions of coordinates, it is important to adopt a modular approach.